 This part of the report displays your students’ performance and score distribution on the 1–5 score scale compared to their state and global peers for the version of the exam they took.

 Note: If your organization is outside of the United States, your comparison groups will be at the country and global levels, except for Canada, where comparison groups will be at the province and global levels.
-If your organization is an Online Learning Provider, your report will not contain any state or global comparisons.

 In this part of the report, you can drill down into your students’ performance on the multiple-choice section of the exam.
 With this data, you can: